DavidJS01/chem.dev/content/joy_of_immutability.md

 ### In Traditional Languages
 A problem with programming concurrent applications in traditional, mutable languages is that data races can happen without explicit planning and oversight.

-This is also known as the [shared state model of concurrency](https://wiki.c2.com/?SharedStateConcurrency), and it implements some challenges with concurrent read/writes to shared state, like a global variable.
+This is also known as the [shared state model of concurrency](https://wiki.c2.com/?SharedStateConcurrency), and it introduces some challenges with concurrent read/writes to shared state, like a global variable.

 In the C++ program below, we need to [add a mutex](https://en.cppreference.com/w/cpp/thread/mutex) to avoid a data race.